sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 .. ----------------------------------------------------------------------------

-It’s easy to open CSV files in jamovi.
+It is easy to open CSV files in jamovi.
 From the jamovi main menu (``☰``; top left hand corner) choose ``Open`` and browse to where you have stored the CSV file on your computer.
-If you’re on a Mac, it’ll look like the usual Finder window that you use to choose a file; on Windows it looks like an Explorer window.
-I’m assuming that you’re familiar with your own computer, so you should have no problem finding the CSV-file that you want to import!
+If you are on a Mac, it will look like the usual Finder window that you use to choose a file; on Windows it looks like an Explorer window.
+I am assuming that you are familiar with your own computer, so you should have no problem finding the CSV-file that you want to import!
 Find the one you want, then click on the ``Open`` button.